Polio vaccine: 1948

 A breakthrough came in 1948 when a research group headed by John Enders at the Children's Hospital Boston successfully cultivated the poliovirus in human tissue in the laboratory.
 This group had recently successfully grown mumps in cell culture.
 In March 1948, Thomas H. Weller was attempting to grow varicella virus in embryonic lung tissue.
-He had inoculated the planned number of tubes when he noticed that a few unused tubes.
+He had inoculated the planned number of tubes when he noticed that a few unused tubes remained.
 He retrieved a sample of mouse brain infected with poliovirus and added it to the remaining test tubes, on the off chance that the virus might grow.
 The varicella cultures failed to grow, but the polio cultures were successful.
 This development greatly facilitated vaccine research and ultimately allowed for the development of vaccines against polio.
 Enders and his colleagues, Thomas H. Weller and Frederick C. Robbins, were recognized in 1954 for their efforts with a Nobel Prize in Physiology or Medicine.
 Other important advances that led to the development of polio vaccines included the identification of three poliovirus serotypes (poliovirus type 1 – PV1, or Mahoney; PV2, Lansing; and PV3, Leon), the finding that before paralysis, the virus must be present in the blood, and the demonstration that administration of antibodies in the form of gamma globulin protects against paralytic polio.